 Most companies limit recruitment marketing to ads they post on online and print media.
 But that’s a naive, narrow and misleading mindset these days.
 Recruitment marketing includes all communications that an organization uses to reach and engage job seekers, from the job posting and personal emails to social media and career fairs.
-Here’s a short list of 6 marketing tools, many of which are free, available to almost any size company in any industry.
+Here’s a short list of 6 recruitment marketing tools, many of which are free, that almost any company can use to improve their hiring tactics.

 In addition to posting open positions, be sure to include images of your facility and employees and contact details.
 Make sure to optimize your site for search engines and include photos and videos – they bring your culture to life, giving candidates an inside view of what it’s like to work there.
 Video might also feature a brief introduction of managers, “day in the life,” and testimonials from employees.
 While professionalism is important, “YouTube” quality videos and even selfies appeal to candidates seeking authenticity.

 Attract candidates with relevant articles and posts about what it’s like to work for your company.
 Include tips about how to prepare for an interview and improve career skills.
 Encourage employees to write articles about their career, working at your company, and even where and how they volunteer.
 Feature company news and employee success stories too.
 And don’t hesitate to offer advice for professional and personal development, even if it’s not related specifically to your company.
-You might even consider department or job-specific blogs (such as tech or sales) for hard-to-fill positions
+You might even consider department or job-specific blogs (such as tech or sales) for hard-to-fill positions.
+You can never do too much when it comes to improving your hiring tactics.

 Who said that events take a lot of time and money?
 While face-to-face college job fairs and other networking events are still desirable, they are not always practical.
 As technology improves, online events are growing in popularity.
 It’s as simple as scheduling a webinar or conference calls on Skype or Google Hangout.
 Announce job openings to participants and then have an open discussion about the job, what it’s like to work at the company, or just open it up for question.
 Or schedule some time each week to answer questions posted by candidates on sites like Quora or within LinkedIn groups.